JaredHLZhang/61040-portfolio/assignments/assignment2.md

 ## Problem Statement

 The domain I have chosen is long-distance relationships (LDR) and the challenge of sustaining love across physical separation.
 LDRs are often created by circumstances such as pursuing higher education, work relocation, or job requirements.
 I am drawn to this domain because of its strong social and emotional impact on young adults, particularly college students and early career professionals.
-According to 2023 statistics, over 14 million couples in the U.S.—about 28 million individuals—are in long-distance relationships.
+According to 2023 statistics, over 14 million couples in the U.S. about 28 million individuals are in long-distance relationships.
 Moreover, 75% of engaged couples report having experienced long-distance at some stage, with 40% of these relationships ending in breakups, highlighting their fragility.
 More than 90% of these LDRs occur among people aged 18 to 30, an age group where individuals are forming identities, careers, and long-term commitments.
 This makes LDRs an important domain that intersects with both emotional well-being and future planning.

 While falling in love can feel effortless, staying in love requires effort and consistent shared experiences.
 A key problem faced by couples in LDRs is the difficulty of maintaining "companionate love," a psychological concept describing love grounded in daily physical interaction, companionship, and shared routines.
 Companionate love helps couples develop trust, communication patterns, and shared long-term goals.
 In long-distance contexts, the absence of physical presence—such as touch, face-to-face interaction, and shared activities—creates barriers to building this foundation.
 In the short term, couples often experience misunderstandings, anxiety, and a lack of attention to each other's needs.
 For example, partners may feel uncertain about what the other is truly thinking after a call or may exchange photos of daily life that create parallel narratives rather than shared experiences.
 These short-term gaps weaken long-term relationship stability, leading to doubts about the future, difficulty making joint decisions, and increased emotional distress.